Roner1-bit/Ahmed-Tamer-ELBoardy/_pages/about.md

   - /about.html
 ---

-A dedicated researcher and developer specializing in Machine Learning, Natural Language Processing, and Large Language Models (LLMs), with a strong record in research academia and industry.

 About Mina
 ======
-Mina is a researcher, developer, and educator specializing in Machine Learning, Natural Language Processing, and Large Language Models (LLMs).
-He is currently a Research Assistant Assistant at Nile University, focusing on optimizing LLMs for educational applications and conducting research in AI and computational efficiency.
+Mina is a researcher, developer, and educator specializing in Machine Learning, Natural Language Processing, Deep Learning, and Large Language Models (LLMs).
+As a Research Assistant at Nile University, he focuses on enhancing LLMs for education and advancing AI efficiency.

-He holds a BSc in Computer Science from Helwan University and is pursuing a Master's in Informatics at Nile University.
-His experience spans both academia and industry, with expertise in AI, vulnerability management, and software engineering.
+He graduated with a Bachelor’s degree in Computer Science from Helwan University in 2020 and is now pursuing a Master’s in Informatics at Nile University.

-Mina has contributed to education as a trainer for Samsung Innovation Campus and a teaching assistant in courses like Artificial Intelligence and Computer Vision.
-His leadership roles include chairing sessions at conferences and reviewing for prominent AI journals and events.

-He has also gained international exposure through an R&D internship at RIKEN, Japan, focusing on High-Performance Computing, and has published research advancing the field of AI.

-Mina’s work reflects his dedication to innovation and bridging the gap between academic research and practical applications in AI.
-Getting started
+Mina has taught Artificial Intelligence and Computer Vision as a teaching assistant and trained students in the Samsung Innovation Campus program.
+He has chaired conference sessions, reviewed AI journals, and worked on international projects, including an internship at RIKEN in Japan.

+With experience in AI, software engineering, and vulnerability management, Mina applies academic research to practical challenges, advancing AI and technology in meaningful ways.

 Features